bhancockio/gemini-advanced-5-use-cases/2_youtube_trend_finder_and_idea_generator/prompt.md

-Please perform the following steps:
+Please perform the following steps with @youtube:

 1. **Channel Analysis:**
    - Analyze my YouTube channel (aiwithbrandon) by reviewing the latest 5 videos.